6 Dec 2015

 The main part of the story, then, is about the children’s gradual changes and growth over the summer.
 Sometimes they wonder if Aunt Dymphna is completely crazy.
 Naomi, who is a bit of a whiner, has to learn to control her feelings rather more than she is inclined to.
 They all have to be resourceful and to pull together as a family.

-There’s a lot more to the book too; I’d remembered the overall idea but had quite forgotten about the unpleasant and mysterious Stephan who causes them extra headaches, and the midnight fishing trip, and the other people whom the children meet and become friendly with.
+There’s a lot more to the book too.
+I’d remembered the overall idea but had quite forgotten about the unpleasant and mysterious Stephan who causes them extra headaches.
+I had also forgotten the midnight fishing trip, and the other people whom the children meet and become friendly with.

-The writing is good, the characterisation excellent, as with most of this author’s books, and my only niggle was that - also typical with Streatfeild - it ends quite abruptly.
+The writing is good, the characterisation excellent, as with most of this author’s books.
+My only niggle is that - also typical with Streatfeild - it ends quite abruptly.
 I suppose there’s no need for a long drawn out ending when the various situations are resolved, but I’d have liked another chapter, I think, tying ends up more neatly and seeing a little of what could happen in the future.

 However, overall I enjoyed it.
 It’s a good introduction to Noel Streatfeild for boys as well as girls, although most of her books were written primarily for girls.
 Sadly long out of print, but often seen in second-hand or charity shops.